IainIsCreative/johnny-five-speech-recognition-lamp/README.md

 - `dev-start` : Starts the Express Server and uses Nodemon to watch for changes
 - `dev-server` : Begins a Webpack Development Server to rebundle your scripts.
 - `build` : Compile all the code for production.
-- `start` : Start the production copy of the server
+- `start` : Start the production copy of the server.
-- `test` : Check and test the JS functionality and code
+- `test` : Check and test the code.